iLikeToBeAnonymous/Excel_TypeScript_Experiments/Theory_of_Spreadsheet_Synchronization.md

 _ARE_ child items (or in some cases are grandchildren) of the aformentioned components.
 - **Range** &mdash; A block of cells (e.g., `A1:C5`)
     - Child of [ExcelScript.Worksheet].
-    - Selected cells can encompass the entire worksheet, or they can technically be a single cell
+    - Selected cells can encompass the entire worksheet, or they can technically be a single cell.
+    - Retrieving a range by address (e.g., the `A1:C5` shown above) is a method exclusive to `ExcelScript.Worksheet.getRange(address?: string)`.
     - See [ExcelScript.Range] object
 - **RangeAreas** &mdash; An object that is a collection of one or more rectangular ranges in the same worksheet
     - Child of [ExcelScript.Worksheet] (can be a sibling or a child of the `Range` object)?